scateu/tsv_edl.vim/README.voiceover.md

 ```

-You can add a film clip the you described as B roll:
+You can add a film clip the you described as B roll, with `gb`:

 ```